brunomaga/brunomaga.github.io/_drafts/2023-08-18-GPT-lite-DeepSpeed.md

   print(f"Starting training, I'm rank {local_rank} on {local_device}")
 ```

-and finally the training loop:
+and finally the training loop, with a structure very similar to the PyTorch implementation, except that there's no zeroing of gradients (it is managed internally by DeepSpeed):

 ```python
   n_epochs=20